HammamiKhaled/qgis.latLonCalc/README.md

 # qgis.latLonCalc
-tranform lon lat coordinates to DMS coordinates and vice versa
+A QGIS plugin that tranform lon lat coordinates to DMS coordinates and vice versa